PureVPN Review 2025: Is the Low Cost Worth It?

 7. Bonus features

-You can easily find a fast server with PureVPN because it has more than 6,000 servers available.
-The servers are spread over 60 countries, so you can connect to server locations worldwide.
+You can easily find a fast server with PureVPN because it has 6,000+ servers available.
+The servers are spread 65+ countries, so you can connect to server locations worldwide.

-A vast majority of PureVPN servers are located in North America and Europe, but you can also find a decent amount of servers in Asia and Oceania.
+The vast majority of PureVPN servers are located in North America and Europe, but there are also a decent number of servers in Asia and Oceania.
 Options on other continents are pretty slim in comparison.

 Having such a large variety of servers means you will always have options for a fast connection.
 It also makes it easier to access streaming services in different countries around the globe.